leo0514/vpc-on-classic-network/lb-overview.md

 ## Configuring ACLs for use with load balancers
 {: #configuring-acls-for-use-with-load-balancers}

-If you use access control lists (ACLs) to block traffic on the subnets in which a load balancer is deployed, make sure the following ACL rules are configured.
+If you use access control lists (ACLs) to block traffic on the subnets where you deploy your load balancer, make sure you configure the ACL rules listed below.

 | Inbound/Outbound| Protocol | Source IP | Source Port | Destination IP | Destination Port |
 |--------------|------|------|------|------|------------------|